jose-carmona-villegas/Stippling/README.md

 Stippling is a project focused on developing a research line under the Non-Photorealistic Rendering area of Computer Graphics.
 It is a multi-platform 3D engine whose purpose is simulating artistic handmade stippling through the use and improvement of existing 2D algorithms (using a picture as input) and 3D reconstruction (of the objects in the picture that the artist is interested in depicting).

+See the "use examples" folder for some screenshots of the application (battery test).
+The documentation ("doc" folder) is also filled with interesting implementation details and screenshots, although for now it is in Spanish only.